Dawson-ma/Covid-19_Prediction/README.md

 # COVID-19 Prediction

-This project focuses on predicting the outcomes of COVID-19 tests using machine learning techniques.
+Predicting the outcomes of COVID-19 tests uses machine learning techniques.
 The dataset utilized for training and evaluation can be found [here](https://delphi.cmu.edu/covidcast/survey-results/?date=20220625).

 ## Model Performance